btholt/complete-intro-to-react-v4/lessons/redux.md

 export default store;
 ```

 We're including the dev tools middleware (I'll show you at the end) as well as redux-thunk which we'll use in a second to do async actions.
 This is the base of a store: a reducer.
-A store is just basically a big object with presecribed ways of changing it.
+A store is just basically a big object with prescribed ways of changing it.
 So let's go make our first reducer.

 Make a new folder in src called `reducers.js`.
 In reducers.js, put: